"Hey, Marina! Got any plans for the holidays?"

 It was cute, watching the octoling's eager actions.
 There was an earnestness in each one that Pearl hadn't quite seen in anyone else.
 Several of the punks she was... familiar with had a burning anger driving their actions, but Marina had this... excitement for everything.
 It made Pearl want to care too.

 "I..."
 Reverently, Pearl took the crown into her own hands.
-It was cold in her hands.
+It was cold.
 The Squidmas lights in the plaza reflected off of the metallic surface, giving it an almost ethereal glow.
 There was a shadow in the reflection, an amorphous blob of undefined features, her own reflection, staring back at her.

 Pearl was no stranger to gifts.
-Her place in the Houzuki family basically ensured each milestone saw her showered with things worth more than a dozen towns collectively would see in a decade.
+Her place in the Houzuki family basically ensured each birthday saw her showered with things worth more than entire towns would see in a decade.
 Investments & assets (she couldn't access due to their ties to the Houzuki Corp), technology, vacations, and art pieces.
-Hell, on paper she was technically still owner of the 2nd Manta Maria (not that really meant anything since that was for all intents and purposes an honorary title after she sold it off.)
+Hell, on paper she was technically still owner of the 2nd Manta Maria (not that it really meant anything these days, since that was for all intents and purposes an honorary title after she sold it off.)

 But this wasn't...
 That.
 This wasn't anything like that.
 This was... it— she— if— Fuck.
-How could she even describe this emotion?
-The crown weighed a hundred thousand tons in her hand.
+How did she even describe this emotion?
+The crown weighed a hundred thousand tons in her grip.
 Her hands latched around it, tight because it felt like it could float away if she wasn't careful.

 It was— it was hers.
 The white of her mantle, and the pink of her ink.